 Where Is The Ferry Port In Corfu

-The Port of Corfu is located in Corfu Town and is 30 minutes from the Old Town by foot.
+The Port of Corfu is located in Corfu Town and is 30 minutes from the Old Town on foot.
 However, you may also opt to take a taxi or one of the city bus lines that go directly there.

-Once at the port, head all the way to the end until you reach passport control where you can grab some snacks and await your ferry.
+Once at the port, head all the way to the end until you reach passport control, where you can grab some snacks and await your ferry.

 Which Ferry Company Should You Choose